-Teachers can use the competition as a classroom project, select students to work on the project as a team, or have several student teams compete in a school-wide competition with the winner representing the school at the regional competition.
+Teachers can use the competition as a classroom project, select students to work on the project as a team, or have several student teams compete in a school-wide competition with the winner representing the school at the virtual state finals competition.

 NCDOT accepts only one model bridge entry per school.

 - Expand their vocabulary of geometry, bridges and construction